2JZGE Na-T TT Ecu Mod

 Step 2: Install injectors

-a safc is recommended if you go 550cc but not required, but if you go larger like 660cc safc is needed as it will run too rich when trying to boost and it won't run right.
+So a safc is recommended if you go 550cc, but if you go larger like 660cc safc is definitely needed as it won't run right.

 You are looking for top feed injectors (unlike gte side feed injectors), and you are looking for high impedance.